 Financial assistance at Hampshire is based on demonstrated financial need, defined as the difference between the cost of attendance and what a family can contribute toward that cost from its own financial resources.
 Need is determined by the financial aid office, using a standard formula that is applied without regard to sex, gender, race, color, religion, sexual orientation, disability, or national and ethnic origin.
 Academic merit is not a consideration in granting need-based awards, but any merit award is included in the total need-based financial aid package.

 The comprehensive cost of a Hampshire education includes the direct expenses for tuition, room and board, fees, and health insurance, as well as indirect expenses of books, supplies, personal needs, and travel.*** The cost, or "budget," used to determine need at Hampshire is listed below.
 When estimating costs, you should also consider an allowance for two round-trips home during the year.

 $65,212 + Travel*** plus $360 for new students

 A family's estimated contribution consists first of the amount that we determine the parents can reasonably be expected to pay, based on the information supplied on financial aid application forms.
 Consideration is given to the parents' income (taxable and non-taxable); assets (including equity in the family home); household size; the number of children enrolled in college; taxes paid; medical expenses; provision for younger children who will enroll in college in later years; and any unusual circumstances that may affect the family's financial situation.
 The number of children in college is a large factor in the analysis.
-A separate calculation is performed on each parent's information when they are not together.
+A separate calculation is performed on each parent's information when they are divorced, separated, or not living together.

 Second is the amount the student is expected to contribute from his or her own savings and assets as well as summer earnings.
 Each year, 25 percent of any personal assets a student may have (trust funds, certificates of deposit, investments, savings accounts) is expected.
 We also expect that students save $1,800-$2,200 from summer employment.